Mournweiss/site-card/README.md

     --docker, -d              Use docker-compose backend orchestration
     --podman, -p              Use podman-compose as orchestrator
-    --telegram-token, -t ARG  Inject a Telegram bot token into .env (required) --domain, -dmn           Inject a public domain name (used for NGINX and service URLs) into the .env file (required) --no-keygen, -n           Skip admin key generation
+    --telegram-token, -t ARG  Inject a Telegram bot token into .env (required) --domain, -dmn ARG        Inject a public domain name (used for NGINX and service URLs) into the .env file (required) --no-keygen, -n           Skip admin key generation
     --foreground, -f          Run containers in foreground
     ```